pdjr-n2k/TMP106/README.md

 per second.
 Secondly, a limit on the minimum reporting interval of a single temperature instance is limited to two seconds.

+These timing constraints raise a potential issue: if every sensor attempts to transmit at the maximum rate, then six sensor reports be generated every two seconds whilst only four messages can actually be transmitted in the same time interval.
+The reporting intervals of each channel must be chosen so that overrun and possible data loss do not become an issue.

 ## Module configuration